Instructor - Alan Turner/Craig Vandall Stevens

 This handsome piece was a scheduled feature article in No. 165, American Woodworker magazine, April 2013.

-Cost includes lunch and all materials and hardware.
+Cost includes all materials and hardware.
+Students provide their own lunch.